Ruttie-D/nodeJs/readme.txt

 API overview can be found at:
 http://localhost:8080/

-This page offers a brief description of the available API endpoints for users and cards, along with links to the full documentation.

 ⚙️ Features
 🔑 User authentication and authorization
 🔄 CRUD operations for users
 🔄 CRUD operations for cards
-🛡️ Middleware-based authentication and role management 🧑‍💼 Admin privileges for changing business numbers
-📜 Logging system for failed requests
+🛡️ Middleware-based authentication and role management 📜 Logging system for failed requests
 🚫 Account lockout after multiple failed login attempts 🛠️ Installation